-The Associate Charge Nurse Manager (ACNM) position is responsible for assisting with the effective management of Hutt Valley District, Intensive Care Unit.
-The ACNM will do this by working with the Clinical Charge Nurse Manager (CNM), to assist with managing and leading the people, systems, processes and resources that facilitate clinically safe, efficient and effective service delivery for the ICU.
+The Associate Clinical Nurse Manager's (ACNM) position is responsible for assisting with the effective management of the Medical Ward.
+The ACNM will do this by working with the Charge Nurse Manager (CNM) to assist with managing and leading the people, systems, processes and resources that facilitate clinically safe, efficient and effective service delivery across the Medical Ward.